Chapter Books, Illustrated Chapter Books, It's Monday! What Are You Reading?, Picture Books

 Haven: A Small Cat’s Big Adventure by Megan Wagner Lloyd

 Once stray kitten Haven climbed up Ma Millie’s doorstep and meowed softly, her life was forever changed.
 Haven knew she was safe with Ma Millie.
 But when Ma Millie’s cough gets progressively worse making her weak, Haven knows her human needs help.
-She knows Ma Millie’s only hope is their neighbor, Jacob Levan and Haven must find him.
+She knows Ma Millie’s only hope is their neighbor, Jacob Levan, and Haven must find him.
 Before she can change her mind, she hops out a window and returns to the forest in search of Jacob.
 When she arrives at his house, her excitement quickly deflates when the cows tell her he is still in town.
 It would be easy for Haven to stay with the cows and wait, but the small cow cheers her on by saying “you don’t have to be big to be brave.”
 And so Haven’s adventure begins cautiously befriending a fox who agrees to help her get to town in exchange for Ma Millie’s food.
 The duo must be alert at all times, for there is a bobcat pursuing them as prey.
 Through their adventure, Haven and the fox learn to trust each other building a friendship that is just precious.

 With vivid characters and an absorbing plot, Haven: A Small Cat’s Adventure is a story that pulls you in right away.
 Compassion is a key theme in the novel, for both Haven and Ma Millie show compassion toward each other but the fox truly shows compassion for helping Haven rather than eating her.
 This act of kindness is not lost on Haven, for she returns the favor.
-I also love seeing Haven grow from a strictly an indoor cat to one who also identifies as a brave, wild creature of the forest.
+I also love seeing Haven grow from strictly an indoor cat to one who also identifies as a brave, wild creature of the forest.
 At only 131 pages long, Wagner Lloyd’s writing is concise yet descriptive making readers feel they are on the journey with Haven.
 The length of both the novel and the chapters will appeal to kids who are building their stamina for middle grade.
 But make sure tissues are close by because there are some tearful moments within this hopeful story.
 Thanks to Candlewick Press for sharing an ARC.
 Haven releases next week on August 9, 2022.

 Pip and Zip by Elana Arnold Illustrated by Doug Salati